Troubleshoot HBO GO on Amazon Fire TV

 - Select HBO GO and then choose Download.

-- Check to see if the issue is resolved.
+- Sign in to HBO GO and see if the issue is resolved.